5 Common Invoice Processing Challenges (and How to Overcome Them)

 The consequences of these bottlenecks are both financial and relational.
 When invoices are stuck awaiting approval, your business misses out on valuable early payment discounts.
 Worse, you may incur costly Late Payment Fees, directly impacting your bottom line.
 Beyond the immediate financial penalty, consistent payment delays can strain and damage relationships with your most important suppliers.
 In fact, financial industry experts at American Express warn that a reputation for late payments can cause suppliers to sever ties, potentially affecting future terms and service levels.

-The solution is to implement an automated approval workflow.
+An automated approval workflow breaks this bottleneck.
 However, you cannot automate the workflow until you first automate the data capture.
 The most critical first step to enabling any kind of automated routing is getting clean, structured data out of the invoice the moment it arrives.

 By eliminating the initial delay caused by manual data entry, invoices can enter your approval system, whether it's a simple email chain or a dedicated platform, on day one.
 This means the clock starts immediately on the approval process, not days or even weeks later after someone has finally keyed in the data.